AmeerD/AmeerD.github.io/_pages/reading.md

 Note: This is a no research paper zone, just leisure reading :)

 ## Currently Reading
-* The Apollo Murders, Chris Hadfield
+* The Wager: A Tale of Shipwreck, Mutiny and Murder, David Grann

 ## The Backlog
 * When I'm Gone, Look For Me in the East, Quan Barry